 Pairing this story with the stepwise healing of the blind man in Mark suggests that what Spirit works in the world it also works in the human being, one step at a time.

 The healing story encapsulates Christian initiation.
-Touched by Christ, first we begin to see the world more clearly: “I see men; but they look like trees, walking.”
+Touched by Christ, first we begin to see the world more clearly: ‘I see people — they look like trees, but they are walking about.’
 (Mk.
-8:24 RSV-CE)
+8:24 REB)

-Then in fullness and truth: “…and he looked intently and was restored, and saw everything clearly.”
+Then in fullness and truth: “…he looked hard, and now he was cured and could see everything clearly.”
 (Mk.
-8:25 RSV-CE)
+8:25 REB)

 Christ works one work, both in the world around us and in the world within.
 The new person is the world restored.
 A natural world in balance is human nature restored in the original image of Christ.
 And the Spirit says of both: